serpapi/google-search-results-php/README.md

 This example runs a search about "coffee" using your secret api key.

-The Serp API service (backend)
+The SerpApi service (backend)
  - searches on Google using the query: q = "coffee"
  - parses the messy HTML responses
  - return a standardizes JSON response
 The Php class GoogleSearchResults
- - Format the request to Serp API server
+ - Format the request to SerpApi server
  - Execute GET http request
  - Parse JSON into Ruby Hash using JSON standard library provided by Ruby Et voila..